 Tonsil Stone Removal Kit

-This is a LED flashlight Tonsil Tool with 3 Translucent Adaptors.
+This is an LED flashlight Tonsil Tool with 3 Translucent Adaptors.
 It has stainless steel tonsil pick with 12ml curved tonsil irrigation syringe.
+The latter can be filled with water or mouthwash to rinse out the stones and any debris left in your tonsils.